Skip to content

 On the flip side, we all know pork is prized in Spain.
 All the different cuts don’t necessarily have US equivalents due to differences in butchering.
 And of course, nothing goes to waste.
 Here are a few translations that might help: lomo/solomillo = tenderloin · costillas = ribs · carrilladas = cheeks · tocino = bacon · panceta = pork belly · pluma & secreto are from the pork butt (which is actually the shoulder, used for pulled pork in the US) · lagarto = thin strips between the ribs & tenderloin · codillo/jarrete = knuckle

-Flamenco has developed so much during its existence, but one thing is certain: regardless of change, it will always be popular.
-Some recommendations:
+Flamenco has developed so much during its existence, but one thing is certain: regardless of change, its popularity never fades.
+Some recommended artists:

 • Paco de Lucía, guitarist (1947-2014) – branched out into classical music as well as jazz